 .
 Air conditioned restrooms so don’t end up looking like a hot sweaty mess.

 .
 Afterparty access, for all you night owls.

 Tickets are non-refundable, but you’ll be happy to know that they are transferrable so if it turns out you’re unable to make it you can pass your ticket to a friend and they can attend in your place.
 You don’t need to worry about changing the name on the ticket, the only thing that will be checked is the barcode to see whether it has already been scanned, as well as your ID for proof of age.

-If you’re an international festival goer arriving into Bangkok then check out this Guide to Arriving in Bangkok!
+If you’re an international festival goer arriving in Bangkok then check out this Guide to Travelling to Bangkok!
 There you will find several options to get you to your destination within the city before moving on to the festival.